Stefan Tyszkiewicz: Background

 Stefan was the first born son, and second child of four, of Count Władysław Tyszkiewicz and his wife, Princess Krystyna Maria Lubomirska.
-The family were not merely members of the nobility, but had been magnates, and Stefan was to be the final heir to the estate of Landwarów in what is present day Lithuania.
+The family were not merely members of the nobility, but had been magnates, and Stefan was to be the final heir to the Lentvaris Manor in Lithuania.
 His older sister, Zofia Róża, was famed as a great beauty and married Count Klemens Potocki.
 Already in childhood, Stefan showed a remarkable aptitude for technology.
 At the age of 14 years, he managed to gain a professional driving permit in Milan.
 In 1911, at only 17, he took out patents for two heating systems, one for cars, the other for flying machines.
 In 1913 he began undergraduate studies in engineering at Oxford University.

 World War I and the Russian Revolution

 He was in Poland, during his first summer vacation from Oxford, when World War I was declared.
 He was never to return to the dreaming spires, but volunteered instead for the Russian branch of the International Red Cross.
 For conspicuous bravery in saving, under fire, seven gravely injured soldiers, he was awarded the Order of St. George.
 In 1915 he was conscripted into the army.
 He passed out of the Page Corps in St Petersburg.
-From late 1916 he was adjutant to Gen. Grand Duke Nikolay Romanov, commander-in-chief of the Caucasian Front.
+From late 1916 he was adjutant to Gen. Grand Duke Nikolay Romanov, commander-in-chief of the Caucasus Army.
 He met the step-daughter of Grand Duke Nikolay, who was herself related to several royal houses of Europe, Princess Elena of Leuchtenberg (1892–1971).
 She was the daughter of George Maximilianovich, 6th Duke of Leuchtenberg and Princess Anastasia of Montenegro.
 They married in Yalta in July 1917.
 The couple had one surviving child, Countess Natalia Tyszkiewicz (1921–2003), who was to spend much of her later life in Switzerland.

 Tyszkiewicz and his wife were in Crimea at the outbreak of the October Revolution.
 Stefan was able to help many of his countrymen to leave there and return to Poland.
 He himself left the peninsula with his wife aboard a British ship along with other members of the extended Russian royal family, after King George V was able to prevail upon the then resistant British prime minister, Lloyd George, to rescue them.

 1920s

-After a brief stay in Italy, the Tyszkiewicz returned to their estate, Landwarów in Poland in 1919.
-Shortly after, the Polish–Bolshevik war broke out and Tyszkiewicz volunteered for the cavalry in the Wilno region.
+After a brief stay in Italy, the Tyszkiewicz returned to their Lentvaris Manor in 1919.
+Shortly after, the Polish–Bolshevik war broke out and Tyszkiewicz volunteered for the cavalry in the Vilnius Region.
 In 1921 as a delegate of the Chief-of-staff of the Polish Army, he took part in the League of Nations commission charged with defining the new Polish–Lithuanian frontier.
 Following the birth of his daughter, Tyszkiewicz left for Paris to resume his academic studies interrupted seven years earlier at Oxford.
 In 1921 he was admitted to the École des Sciences Politiques for a politics degree and simultaneously attended lectures at the Ecole centrale des arts et manufactures on automotive technology.